 Possible Greenland in Nuuk

-Possible Greenland - the Danish/Greenlandic contribution to the 13th International Architecture Exhibition in Venice 2012 - is now displayed in Nuuk.
-The exhibition, which received high praise in Venice, explores how architecture can contribute to the positive development of Greenland and the Greenlandic society.
+Possible Greenland - the Danish/Greenlandic contribution to the 13th International Architecture Exhibition in Venice 2012 - was displayed in Nuuk.
+The exhibition, which received high praise in Venice, explored how architecture can contribute to the positive development of Greenland and the Greenlandic society.